Certification Requirements

 Assistant Instructor

-• Dive comfortably to 30m
+• Dive to 30m

-• Accompany another diver up from 20m
+• Deep safety from 20m

 • Rescue from 20m then tow to shore